November 22, 1992: The day Monica Seles took down Navratilova for third straight WTA Finals title

-On this day, November 22, 1992, in a clash of generations, an 18-year old Monica Seles defeated 36-year old Martina Navratilova (7-5, 6-3, 6-1) to claim her third consecutive Masters Cup.
-With this win, Seles, who was world No 1 since March 1991, confirmed her domination on the tour, after having clinched three Grand Slam crowns in the 1992.
-It was also her last appearance at the Masters Cup before her stabbing, in April 1993.
+On this day, November 22, 1992, in a clash of generations, an 18-year old Monica Seles defeated 36-year old Martina Navratilova (7-5, 6-3, 6-1) to claim her third consecutive WTA Finals (then known as the WTA Championships).
+With this win, Seles, who had been world No 1 since March 1991, confirmed her domination on the tour, having clinched three Grand Slam crowns in1992.
+It was also her last appearance at the WTA Finals before her shocking stabbing, in April, 1993.

 Monica Seles had been one of the most successful players in the world at a particularly young age.
-She first made her name known on the tour in 1988, at the age of 14 in Boca Raton, where she defeated world no.31 Helen Kelesi (7-6 6-3).
+She first made her name known on the tour in 1988, at the age of 14 in Boca Raton, where she defeated world No 31 Helen Kelesi (7-6 6-3).
 Her powerful two-handed groundstrokes, innovative way of hitting the ball so early with so much power, and of course, her trademark grunting, represented a revolution in the women’s game.
-In 1989, she played her first full year on the tour and, after claiming her first title at Houston early in the year, she played in her first ever Grand Slam main draw in Roland-Garros.
+In 1989, she played her first full year on the tour and, after claiming her first title at Houston early in the year, she played in her first ever Grand Slam main draw at Roland-Garros.
 This first appearance in Paris would be long remembered.
-In the third round, facing world no.4 Zina Garrison, young Seles, aged 15, gave away flowers to the Center Court public before crushing her opponent 6-3 6-2.
+In the third round, facing world No 4 Zina Garrison, young Seles, aged 15, gave away flowers to the Centre Court public before crushing her opponent 6-3 6-2.
 She went on to the semi-final where she was only defeated in three sets (6-3 3-6 6-3) by the invincible Steffi Graf, who had won the last five Grand Slam tournaments.
 In 1990, at the age of 16, she was the youngest ever player to win Roland-Garros, taking her revenge upon Graf (7-6, 6-4).
 It was the start of her domination on the tour.
-In March 1991, aged 17, she became the youngest world number one in tennis history, knocking over Graf from the throne she had been sitting on since the summer of 1987.
-From January 1991 on, Monica Seles won 7 out of the 8 Grand Slam tournaments she participated in, losing only the 1992 Wimbledon final, setting a 56-1 victory-loss record.
-Furthermore, she claimed two consecutive Masters Cups in a row in 1990 and 1991.
+In March 1991, aged 17, she became the youngest world No 1 in tennis history, knocking over Graf from the throne she had been sitting on since the summer of 1987.
+From January 1991 onwards, Monica Seles won seven of the eight Grand Slam tournaments she participated in, losing only the 1992 Wimbledon final, setting a 56-1 victory-loss record.
+Furthermore, she claimed two consecutive WTA Finals titles in a row in 1990 and 1991.

-The women’s Masters Cup, known as the Virginia Slims Championships, was originally founded in 1972.
+The WTA Finals, known as the Virginia Slims Championships, was originally founded in 1972.
 Its first edition was held in Boca Raton, Florida, and the tournament moved to Los Angeles and Oakland before eventually settling down in New York in 1979.
 The venue of the event was the famous Madison Square Garden, where 18,000 spectators could be hosted.
 In 1994, the first 16 players in the world qualified for the Championships, and, unlike in modern days, there was no round robin.
 Since 1984, it was the only tournament on the women’s tour where the final was played under a best-to-five set format.
-Navratilova held the record of the most titles at the Masters Cup, with 8 victories, but Seles had claimed the two latest editions, in 1990 and 1991.
+Navratilova held the record of the most titles at the WTA Finals with eight victories, but Seles had claimed the two latest editions, in 1990 and 1991.

-The 1992 Masters Cup final was a real clash of generations, as Monica Seles, 18 years old, was twice as young as 36-year old Martina Navratilova.
+The 1992 WTA Finals title showdown was a real clash of generations, as Monica Seles, 18 years old, was twice as young as 36-year old Martina Navratilova.
 Navratilova, with her 18 Grand Slam titles, was a real legend, but she hadn’t won a major title since Wimbledon 1990, while Seles was the youngest player in tennis history to hold 7 Grand Slam crowns.

 Their styles of play were also completely different.
 Navratilova played an old school serve-and-volley, while Seles, holding her racket with two hands on both wings, played a new kind of extra powerful baseline game.

-With this third consecutive title at the Masters Cup, her 10th title in 1992, Seles put the cherry on one of the greatest seasons that was ever played.
+With this third consecutive title at the WTA Finals, her 10th title in 1992, Seles put the cherry on one of the greatest seasons that was ever played.
 She was the undisputed world No 1, despite the negative comments she received in New York about her appearance.

 As for Monica Seles, after she triumphed at the 1993 Australian Open, her domination was tragically interrupted after she was stabbed on court by a madman in April 1993.
 Although she would come back on the tour and claim a last Grand Slam title at the 1996 Australian Open, she would never reach the standards of her first years on the tour.